dyrk01/Notes/master_list.md

 - In the example above, the depth of node 3 is 3
 - The height of a node is measured from the node to the deepest leaf
 - In the example above, the height of node 2 is 4
+- Formula to calculate height of tree and max nodes in the tree are
+- Height: h
+- Max nodes in the tree: 2^h+1 - 1

 -Q3) Definition of tree traversal ?
 - Tree traversal is a process where it visits all the nodes in the tree